All Episodes

 So that concludes our show for this evening.

-Thank you so much to the lovely and charming Michael Tracy, as always, for uh his presence on our show.
+Thank you so much to the lovely and charming Michael Tracy, as always, for his presence on our show.

-I found it very uh very energizing, very uplifting.
+I found it very energizing, very uplifting.

-Um, one of which was RFK Jr.'s appearance today at the Senate Finance Committee.
+One of which was RFK Jr.'s appearance today at the Senate Finance Committee.

-If you're a local member already, all you have to do uh is just remain on the local stream or go to the local screen.
+If you're a local member already, all you have to do is just remain on the local stream or go to the local screen.

-We're gonna start the segment essentially immediately.
+We're going to start the segment essentially immediately.

 If you're somebody who is not a local member but would like to become one, which gives you access to a whole wide array of features, including a lot of exclusive content.